-For a particle in Fig.1a we put $y=-v\tau$, and, wishing only to illustrate a principle, assume that the amplitudes in Eqs (\ref{b3}) can somehow be realised in practice.
-We then note that for $z=0$. $A_2=A_3=0$, and the particle arrives in $|D_1\ra$ via $|b_1\ra$ (the first path in Fig.1b), and in $|D_2\ra$ via $|b_2\ra$ (the fourth path in Fig.1b).
-Similarly, for $z=-v\tau$, both final states $|D_{1,2}\ra$ are reached via $|b_{2}\ra$.
+We then note that for $z=0$. $A_2=A_4=0$, and the system arrives in $|D_1\ra$ and $|D_2\ra$ via $|b_1\ra$ (the first and the third paths in Fig.1b).
+Similarly, for $z=y$, both final states $|D_{1,2}\ra$ are reached via $|b_{2}\ra$ (the second and the fourth paths in Fig.1b).} For a particle in Fig.1a we put $y=-v\tau$, and, wishing only to illustrate a principle, assume that the amplitudes in Eqs (\ref{b3}) can somehow be realised in practice.